Martin Buschmann: Background

 Buschmann was born in Hamburg, but grew up in the Hamburg suburb of Neu Wulmstorf.
 After graduating from high school in Neu Wulmstorf, he trained as a foreign trade merchant.
 He then worked for various shipping companies and in supply chain management.

 Political career

-From 1992 to 1996 Buschmann was a member of the NPD, he was chairman of the NPD district association Harburg-Land and treasurer of the Lower Saxony chapter of the Young Nationalists.
+From 1992 to 1996 Buschmann was a member of the NPD, he was chairman of the NPD district association Harburg-Land and treasurer of the Lower Saxony chapter of the Young Nationalists, the party's youth organization.

 In 2009 he joined the Tierschutzpartei.
 According to his own statements, he got involved with the party through actions against the animal testing laboratory in his neighbouring village Mienenbüttel.
 Among other things, he advocates a vegan lifestyle and a ban on factory farming.
 Since 2015, Buschmann has worked full-time for his party, including as secretary general.

 For the 2019 European elections his party nominated him for first place on the list.
 The party won 1.4 percent, one of the 96 German mandates, so that Buschmann was awarded a seat in parliament.